thoughtbot/maybe_haskell/book/functor/generic-map.md

 The "key" is a function from `a` to `b`.
 The "value" is a function from `[a]` to `[b]`.
-It's common but incorrect to say "map a function over each element of a list".
-Because the `map` function most commonly found in programming languages applies a function to each element in a list, we've taken the word "map" to mean "do something to each element in a list".
+It's common but incorrect to say "map a function over each element of a list."
+Because the `map` function most commonly found in programming languages applies a function to each element in a list, we've taken the word "map" to mean "do something to each element in a list."
 This is unfortunate as taking a function that operates in some domain (`a`s and `b`s) and mapping it to a function that operates in a different, related domain (`[a]`s and `[b]`s) is far more accurate and eases the mental leap to the generalized version, `fmap`: